fernandosm/hybridModels/README.md

 The current version runs:

+* SI hybrid model without explicit demographics (migration link).
+It is assumed that the total number of individuals is constant and animals migrate between premises.

-* SI hybrid model without explicit demographics.
-It is assumed that the total number of individuals is constant.
+* SI hybrid model without explicit demographics (influence link).
+It is assumed that the total number of individuals is constant and animals do not migrate between premises, they influence other premises.